 All Coolmine RFC members are subject to the rules of the club including the Club Code of Conduct.
 The Coolmine RFC Code of Ethics is an important document designed to serve the club membership.
 The document is available for download here.
-If you have any queries on any aspect of the document, please contact the committee.
+If you have any queries on any aspect of the document, please contact the Executive Committee.

 CLUB WELFARE OFFICER

-(Karen) and Minis (Etain).
+While we look after all matters between us, we split the paperwork where possible into Youths (Karen) and Minis (Etain).
 Karen’s son plays in Youths and Etain’s boys are in Minis currently, which gives us an insight into a range of age grades within Coolmine RFC.

 In general, our role is to ensure that all age-grade players within our Club feel safe while

 training, playing and touring.
 We are here to provide advice and assistance to players, parents and coaches, should the need arise, and we are the main point of contact for all Safeguarding matters (formerly known as Child Protection).